Common Lisp Programming Exercises

 In general, you don't have to use a strict Common Lisp exercise source: a problem statement or a specification can be implemented in any programming language, including Common Lisp, even if the author of the problem had another specific programming language in mind.
 Of course, that means that some exercises become trivial, and other may be more difficult, so some adaptation may be needed: just take it as part of the exercise ;-)

 Nevertheless, Common Lisp has specific and unique features which can only be addressed by a carefully designed set of exercises tailored to it.
 For example, standard exercises won't cover conditions or multiple (return) values, let alone macros.

 - ANSI Common Lisp by Paul Graham seems to be the only textbook in existence coming with what resembles an exhaustive set of basic exercises.
 Check out annotations on this book by Chris Riesbeck as Graham's CL style is not flawless.

 - Despite its title, the book Paradigms of Artificial Intelligence Programming by Peter Norvig is a very good introductory book to Common Lisp.
 Each chapter contains exercises and answers to them.

 - Structure and Interpretation of Computer Programs has a number of exercises, similarly designed with scheme in mind, but that one can implement in Common Lisp without difficulty, such as: Solutions in CL by Eli Bendersky (only the first exercises are in CL, later he switched to scheme, but you can do everything in CL).

 Probably the best sources of lisp exercises are your university courses and teachers, for example:

-- Lisp Recursive Programming Exercises from York University
+- Lisp Recursive Programming Exercises from York University (archive link)

 - Travaux dirigés de programmation Lisp from the Laboratoire de Recherche en Informatique (Bordeaux, France).